Calorie Calculator. Find Your Daily Calories in 60 Seconds

 Knowing your calorie needs is essential for long term weight control and metabolic health.
 When calorie intake matches your body’s energy use, weight stays stable.
 When intake exceeds needs, weight increases.
 When intake falls below needs, fat loss occurs.
 This calculator turns complex nutrition science into simple, practical guidance you can use immediately.

-Ever wondered exactly how many calories YOUR body needs?
+Ever wondered exactly how many calories your body needs?

 Whether you want to lose weight, build muscle, or just stop gaining a few pounds every year, this free calorie calculator gives you a personalized answer in under 60 seconds.
 No guessing.
 No confusion.
 Just your actual daily calorie target based on your age, weight, height, activity level, and goals.